ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 In this tutorial, I’ll introduce [Gulp](http://gulpjs.com/), and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance your theme development process by putting together an automated workflow.

-## Why I Need to Automate my Development Workflow
+## Why You Need to Automate Your Development Workflow

 * Remove repetitive and boring tasks, replace them with tools.
 * Save a lot of time for doing other important core development.